This Website is a work in progress started by the Web Design class of 2012-2013. Each year we will add to the list of graduation classes.

 (Campbell Elementary, recently closed due to an insufficient amount of students)

-(The Elementary School, previously the newer Middle School)
+(The Elementary School, built as a Middle School)

 (The current High School)